 The four volumes of Repertoire for the Recorder contain an enormous wealth of music for one and two recorders from the Middle Ages, Renaissance, and Baroque periods, with a few Classical and contemporary works for good measure, more than 150 pieces in all.
 Vols.
 1B and 2B contain music with keyboard accompaniment, and separate keyboard and bass parts are provided.
 This set will serve as a very comprehensive introduction to the literature for the recorder and early music in general; it should provide any one or two recorderists and a keyboard-playing friend with enough material to keep them busy for several years.
 We highly recommended this anthology to all intermediate and advanced players.

-Camden & Devereux, ed.: Solos for the Alto Recorder Player
+John Camden & Peter Devereux, ed.: Solos for the Alto Recorder Player

 This excellent, yet inexpensive anthology offers a wide variety of useful pieces for study and performance.
 It is clearly intended for upper intermediate to more advanced players and contains a broad chronological assortment of music from the renaissance through the 19th centuries, but the primary emphasis is on solo works from the baroque period, including complete full-length sonatas by Vivaldi, Bach, Handel, and Barsanti.